ptarjan/blog/_posts/2010-09-28-wisconsin-hackathon.markdown

 ## [Grand Prize](http://www.facebook.com/photo.php?pid=148628&id=114869201895800&ref=fbx_album) - [SoundStroke](http://pages.cs.wisc.edu/~mccardel/soundstroke/index.html)

 A program that lets you draw on a canvas and have sound produced as you draw.
-The sounds you get are based on the shape of the strokes you drew, and you can create loops.
+The sounds you get are based on the shape of the strokes you drew, and the different colors are mixed into a "sound loop".
+A drum machine cross with MSPaint.

 [![Grand Prize](http://i.imgur.com/WrxJa.png)](http://www.facebook.com/event.php?eid=150184801660041&v=wall&story_fbid=152354244795148&ref=mf)